What is the Luteal Phase?

 - Odd symptoms during luteal phase such as low back pain, bleeding and loose stools

-Fertility charting can help to determine the length of your luteal phase and if you have low progesterone.
+Fertility charting can help to determine the length of your luteal phase and can tell if you have low progesterone levels.
 Luteal phase defect is estimated to affect 3-4% of women who have ‘unexplained infertility’, up to 63% of women who repeatedly miscarry and 6-10% of women who are fertile.
+Progesterone is responsible for the increase in basal body temperature after ovulation so, if your temperature does not remain elevated for a minimum of 12 days, you may have a luteal phase defect.

 Low Progesterone and Luteal Phase Defect